sys4/tlsrpt-reporter/docker/DOCKER.md

   default: `<empty>`

   Set a scriptname to transfer the collectd database to an other host running a central `tlsrpt-reportd`-instance.
-The Container provides `/usr/local/bin/daily_rollover_script` to do the transfer using `curl`.
-See ... for details.
+The container provides `/usr/local/bin/daily_rollover_script` to do the transfer using `curl`.
+See [MULTI_COLLECTOR_REPORTING.md](MULTI_COLLECTOR_REPORTING.md) for details.

 ## Running the reportd

-This mode is active if ENV[MODE] is set to `reportd`.
+This mode is active if env[MODE] is set to `reportd`.

 ```sh
 docker-compose up -d tlsrpt-reportd
 ```

+The container uses one volume for persistent storage of database files.

+Recommended name for the volume is `tlsrpt-data`.
+The volume is mounted writable as `/tlsrpt-data` inside the container.

+The same volume `tlsrpt-data` can be shared between one `tlsrpt-collectd` and one `tlsrpt-reportd`.

-The Container uses one volume to persist database files.
-Also, the following environment settings are required:
+The following environment settings are required:

 * `SSMTP_MAILHUB`

+  The host to send mail to, in the form _host_ | _IPv4_addr_ _[: port]_.
+  The default port is 25.
+Support for IPv6 addresses depend on your ssmtp version)

 * `TLSRPT_REPORTD_CONTACT_INFO`

 * `TLSRPT_REPORTD_ORGANIZATION_NAME`

 * `TLSRPT_REPORTD_SENDER_ADDRESS`

+## Limitations

+The container are designed to run as __one instance__.
+Running many "collectd" or "reportd" container parallel is not supported.

 ## Debugging